 Timeline for Award

-Applications are due March 1, 2013.
-The award recipient will be announced in the middle of March.
-The project needs to be completed by the end of the summer, with the reflection report due by September 30, 2013.
+Applications are due March 7th, 2014.
+The award will be announced at the beginning of April.
+The project needs to be completed by the end of the summer, with the reflection report due by September 30, 2014.

 To apply, an applicant should submit the following:

-More information on servant leadership is available at the Greenleaf Center and we also recommend that applicants read “The Servant as Leader” by Robert Greenleaf, available via e-reserve in the library or from the Office of Student Services.
+More information on servant leadership is available at the Greenleaf Center, and we also recommend that applicants read “The Servant as Leader” by Robert Greenleaf, available via e-reserve in the library or from the Office of Student Services.

 At the end of the Award period, the awardee will be asked to write a reflection report on the experience that includes the insights gained into servant leadership.
 The awardee will share the report in a public setting within the Luther Seminary community that seeks to engage the reflection and response of the community by lifting up and promoting the concept of servant leadership.